zellat451/pyjump/README.md

 		- `Jumps (Unfiltered)`: All files with type `j`.
 All files will be shown, even if they have the same `Name` and `Owner`.
 		- `Stories (Unfiltered)`: All files with type `s`.
 All files will be shown, even if they have the same `Name` and `Owner`.
 		- `Others`: All files with type `o`
+		- `Whitelist`: All whitelist entries stored in the DB.
 		- All sheets are created at the application's launch, and recreated if needed when pretty much any button is pressed.
 		- All files are ordered by `LastModified` date, from the most recent to the oldest.
 8. You can click the button `Go to sheet` to open the Google Sheets document in your browser immediately.